CV

 UMass Amherst's College of Information and Computer Sciences

-• We both train CNN from scratch and finetune foundation models as two representation learning models
+• Trained a CNN from scratch and fine-tuned BiomedCLIP as two representation learning backbones

 • Jan.
 2025 – May 2025